MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 ## Task 4: Scale Azure Virtual Machine Scale Sets

-In this task, you scale the virtual machine scale set using a custom scale rule.
+In this task, you will scale the Virtual Machine (VM) Scale Set in Azure using a custom scale rule to ensure optimal performance and resource utilization based on specific criteria.
+A VM Scale Set allows you to manage a group of identical, load-balanced virtual machines that automatically scale in or out depending on the demand.

 1. Select **Go to resource** or search for and select the **vmss1** scale set.